rekennelly/strabo/docs/concepts.rst

 Authentication and Authorization
 --------------------------------

-Authentication and authorization for strabo was set up with the help of Reed's Computiner & Information Services (CIS) department.
+Authentication and authorization for strabo was set up with the help of Reed's Computiner & Information Services (CIS).
 Access to the private end of strabo (the /admin web pages) require a Kerberos login and password.
 Only specific users can access the admin pages.
 Adding users to the list involves contacting CIS or adding username/password pairs to the remote server using an ssh key.